Sheffield: Murder arrest of boy, 12, after woman hit by car

 The suspect remained in custody on Thursday, the force added.

+Yorkshire Ambulance Service and South Yorkshire Fire and Rescue Service also attended the scene, police said.

-Det Ch Insp Andrea Bowell, from the force, said: "This will be a deeply distressing time for the families of those involved in this incident, and I would ask their privacy is respected as they seek to understand what has happened."
+Det Ch Insp Andrea Bowell, from South Yorkshire Police, said: "This will be a deeply distressing time for the families of those involved in this incident, and I would ask their privacy is respected as they seek to understand what has happened."

 Anybody with information is asked to get in touch with police, or via Crimestoppers.